 This wireless connection is supported by the Wireless Mobile Utility (WMU) App.
 By this app, the captured image can be edited before transfer.
 Transferring files is possible through FTP with an operating frequency of 2412 to 2462 MHz in a range of approximately 30 m.

-There are several wireless transmitters available to transfer the files faster, just paired Nikon D750 with WT-5A Wireless Transmitter and UT-1 Communication Unit or with Smartphones through a push-button, pin-entry WPS, or selecting the camera SSID directly.
+Several wireless transmitters are available to transfer the files faster, just paired Nikon D750 with WT-5A Wireless Transmitter and UT-1 Communication Unit or with Smartphones through a push-button, pin-entry WPS, or selecting the camera SSID directly.

 Nikon D750 Performance:

-When creating D750, Nikon might think to put the best of the best with it.
-Whether it’s videography or photography, Nikon D750 doesn’t slug behind.
+When creating the D750, Nikon might think to put the best of the best with it.
+Whether it’s videography or photography, Nikon D750 doesn’t slag behind.
 As one of the low-cost full-frame camera, it performs like those on the top level prices.